Vyral/base-template/_posts/2018-10-05-how-our-new-app-will-revolutionize-home-buying.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>Zillow is a great place to start your home search, but there’s an even better place to actually find your dream home.
+It’s our new app, Charleston Properties.</em></p>

 Are you tired of looking at Zillow and not getting up-to-date real estate information?
 If so, I’ve got a solution for you today.

 Those of you who know me know that I am a huge advocate of Zillow.
 I want to be Charleston’s poster girl for Zillow because **I think it’s such a great company and a great place to start your home search.** However, I hear from my clients over and over that the homes on the site are not up to date according to our MLS.
 This can be very frustrating for homebuyers.